skovhus/skovhus.dev/src/content/markdown/blog/auto-versioning-trpc/index.md

 There are several general strategies to resolve the client/server version compatibility issue:

 - **Enforce clients to be in sync** with the latest server.
 We cannot guarantee this, but we can nudge the user to reload their browser, update when the user navigates, and add a reload call to action in case of API failures for forms/actions in the application.
-For mobile applications using React Native we can use [CodePush](https://github.com/microsoft/react-native-code-push), although there will always be a bit of lag between clients upgrading.
+For mobile applications using React Native we can use [CodePush](https://github.com/microsoft/react-native-code-push), although it does introduce some lag and doesn't ensure all clients to upgrade.
 - **Maintain backward compatibility for a grace period** until we expect the clients to be updated.
 - **Manually or automatically version** the API endpoints and gracefully keep old versions around until clients have migrated to the new endpoints.
 Manual versioning is standard practice but isn't suitable for tRPC, Next.js, or Remix, where the actual endpoints are abstracted away.